Amazon secures ULA's satellite launch vehicles for Project Kuiper

-(Reuters) - Amazon.com Inc said on Monday it had secured nine satellite launch vehicles from United Launch Alliance (ULA) to support its space internet initiative, Project Kuiper.
+Amazon.com Inc (AMZN.O) said on Monday it had secured nine satellite launch vehicles from United Launch Alliance (ULA) to support its space internet initiative, Project Kuiper.

-Atlas V launch vehicles from ULA, a joint rocket venture between Boeing Co and Lockheed Martin Corp, will be used to deploy Amazon’s satellite constellation to orbit.
+Atlas V launch vehicles from ULA, a joint rocket venture between Boeing Co (BA.N) and Lockheed Martin Corp (LMT.N), will be used to deploy Amazon's satellite constellation to orbit.

 Amazon's Project Kuiper, a planned network of over 3,000 satellites that will provide high-speed internet from space, faces stiff competition from Starlink network by Elon Musk's SpaceX.